Anne-Son/TitcTacToe/README.md

 # TitcTacToe
-TicTacToe game build in JavaScript, HTML% and CSS#
+TicTacToe game build in JavaScript, HTML5 and CSS3